-An actuarial investigation of LASF DB has been carried out as at 30 June 2022 and was completed on 23 August 2022.
-This investigation concluded that LASF DB was in a satisfactory financial position as at 30 June 2022 as defined in Superannuation Prudential Standard 160 (SPS160).
-The last annual actuarial review of LASF DB was carried out as at 30 June 2021 and was completed in September 2021 and the last full investigation was carried out as at 30 June 2020.
-A total service liability actuarial surplus of \$105.8 million was calculated in the 2022 investigation (2021: \$270.3 million).
+A triennial actuarial investigation of LASF DB as at 30 June 2023 was completed on 6 September 2023.
+This triennial investigation concluded that LASF DB was in a satisfactory financial position as at 30 June 2023 as defined in Superannuation Prudential Standard 160 (SPS160).
+The last annual actuarial investigation of LASF DB has been carried out as at 30 June 2022 and was completed on 23 August 2022.
+A total service liability actuarial surplus of \$123.6 million was calculated in the 2023 investigation (2022: \$105.8 million).

-The 30 June 2021 investigation concluded that it is still appropriate for the sub-plan to self-insure its death and disability benefits.
-The defined-benefit self-insurance reserve is \$5 million (2021: \$5 million) which included in the Insurance Reserves (refer to Note 24).
+The 30 June 2023 investigation concluded that it is still appropriate for the sub-plan to self-insure its death and disability benefits.
+The defined-benefit self-insurance reserve is \$5 million (2022: \$5 million) which included in the Insurance Reserves (refer to Note 24).